Enforcement Directorate Cases

 - Foreign Exchange Management Act (FEMA), 1999

-- The provisions relating to the powers of the ED to impose penalties for violations were strengthened, allowing for more effective enforcement against offenders.
-This is detailed in Section 13, which outlines penalties for contraventions.
+- Amendments in 2015: The provisions relating to the powers of the ED to impose penalties for violations were strengthened, allowing for more effective enforcement against offenders.
+This is detailed under Section 13, which outlines penalties for contraventions.
+The amendment introduced specific provisions for the attachment of assets related to foreign exchange violations, enabling quicker action against illicit transactions under Section 37A.

 Penalties for Violation of Relevant Laws